catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

   $ stress -c 8 -t 1200s &
   $ exit

-  # After a few minutes your alarm should trigger and go from the 'insufficient data' to 'alarm'
+  # After a few minutes your alarm should trigger and go from 'insufficient data' to 'alarm'
-  # The alarm will then cause a new instance to be scaled up to keep up with the increased CPU load.
+  # The alarm will then create a new instance to keep up with the increased CPU load.

   $ o alarm list +--------------------------------------+-----------+---------------------------------------------------------+-------+----------+---------+